 This hike is beyond beautiful, and I’m so glad we did it the way we did.
 After visiting, I can confidently say that Theth is now one of my favorite places in the world.
 It’s so peaceful, so relaxed, and has so many great hikes.

-If you visit, try the trek from Theth to Valbona Peak and let me know what you think!
+If you visit, try the trek from Theth to Valbona Peak and let me know what you think in the comments below.

-This is part three in a six-part Albania Series.
-Read the rest below!
+This article is part of the Alluring Albania series.
+Read the rest below: